top of page

 Do you enjoy criticizing what you've written, and having others criticize it and revising based on notes?

-Do you get excited about the idea of sitting down and committing pen to paper for a new idea that you came up with over night?
+Do you get excited about the idea of sitting down and committing pen to paper for a new idea that you came up with overnight?

-Because if the majority of your feeling of achievement will come only from seeing your script on TV, then this is not the career for you.
+In addition, if the majority of your feeling of achievement will come only from seeing your script on TV, then this is not the career for you.
 Most things never make it that far, even if you're successful.
+You have to enjoy the writing.

 2. What are your lifestyle goals?